We all know Pokémon, don't we?

 Spacial Rend: signature move of Palkia.
 It rips apart the literal space around the target as an attack.

-Roar of Time: signature move of Dialga.
+Roar of Time: signature move of Dialga that "distorts even time".
 The most common explanation for how this works is to make time move at different rates for different part of the target's body.
+Imagine your heart suddenly becoming 1000 years old and crumbling into dust, while your brain spontaneously reverts to the stage of an infant.

 Crush Grip: gets stronger the more health the target has.
 This implies that it squeezes the life out of the opponent while it tries to escape.